dmfigol/network-programmability-stream/scrapli-apps/README.md

 * type hints which allow IDEs to do better autocompletion magic
 * easy to add support for another platform

 The only complaint I have seen towards `scrapli` was that it "supports" a low number of network operating systems and e.g. `netmiko` supports more.
 And I personally think it is not a bad thing.
-There are so many different network operating systems and once an author adds support for them to the core of the library, they are ultimate responsible for maintaining it and it is miserable experience - github issues become populated with bugs related to platforms, instead bugs/feature requests for the core itself, they would be spending time stressing out how to get that platform image and how to test it.
-It is not sustainable.
+There are so many different network operating systems and once an author adds support for them to the core of the library, they are ultimate responsible for maintaining it and it is hard - github issues become populated with bugs related to platforms, instead bugs/feature requests related to the core itself, maintainers would be spending time stressing out how to get that platform image and how to test it.
+I think it is not sustainable.
+It is quite similar to `nornir 3` dropping plugins from the core - it is just too hard to maintain.
 Instead `scrapli` offers several ways to deal with this scenario, check out these sections in the docs:
 * [Supported Platforms](https://carlmontanari.github.io/scrapli/user_guide/project_details/#supported-platforms)
 * [Using Driver](https://carlmontanari.github.io/scrapli/user_guide/advanced_usage/#using-driver-directly)